French 75

 It's always fun to ring in the New Year with a glass of bubbly.
 If you're celebrating with just a few other people, it might be worth busting out a fancy bottle of Champagne—or the best Cava, or Prosecco.
 But good sparkling wine in large quantities can get expensive quickly, so if you're hosting a party, you might want a way to stretch your supply.

 That's where sparkling cocktails come in.
 Once you cut the wine with booze and mixers, there's little detectable difference between an expensive bottle and a cheap one, and the pop and fizz are just as festive.
-To toast the New Year with delicious drinks that won't break the bank, check out 24 of our favorite sparkling cocktail recipes below, including a classic French 75 (and several variations), a bittersweet Negroni Sbagliato, and unusual bubbly takes on traditional drinks like the Jungle Bird and Caipirinha.
+To toast the New Year with delicious drinks that won't break the bank, check out 10 of our favorite sparkling cocktail recipes below, including a classic French 75 (and several variations) and a bittersweet Negroni Sbagliato.